Asbestos law: United Kingdom

-Guardian Unlimited reported a test-case ruling in 2005, that allowed thousands of workers to be compensated for pleural plaques.
+The Guardian reported a test-case ruling in 2005, that allowed thousands of workers to be compensated for pleural plaques.
 Diffuse or localised fibrosis of the pleura, or pleural plaques, is less serious than asbestosis or mesothelioma, but is also considered a disease closely linked to the inhalation of asbestos.
 However, insurers claimed the plaques are "simply a marker for asbestos exposure rather than an injury."
 Mr Justice Holland rejected the insurers' arguments, and counsel for workers hailed the decision as a "victory that puts people before profits."
 However this decision was reversed by the Court of Appeal.
 On 17 October 2007, the House of Lords confirmed the Court of Appeal's decision.
 Pleural plaques no longer constitute actionable injury in England, Wales and Northern Ireland.
 The Scottish government introduced legislation in 2009 to preserve the status of pleural plaques as an actionable injury in Scotland and there are proposals to introduce similar legislation in Northern Ireland.

 Insurance companies allege that asbestos litigation has taken too heavy a toll on insurance and industry.
 A 2002 article in the British The Daily Telegraphs associate quoted Equitas, the reinsurance vehicle which assumed Lloyd's of London's liabilities, which argued that asbestos claims were the "greatest single threat" to Lloyd's of London's existence.
 Of note is that Lloyd's of London had been sued for fraud by its investors, who claimed Lloyd's misrepresented pending losses from asbestos claims.

 In May 2006, the House of Lords ruled that compensation for asbestos injuries should be reduced where responsibility could not be attached to a single employer.
-Critics, including trade unions, asbestos groups and Jim Wallace, former justice minister, have condemned the ruling.
+Critics, including trade unions, asbestos groups and Jim Wallace, former justice minister, condemned the ruling.
 They said it overturned the traditional Scottish law to such cases, and was a breach of natural justice.
 As a result of this outcry, the ruling has been overturned by section three of the Compensation Act 2006.

 In February 2010 a court ruling set a new precedent for asbestosis claims.
 The case, in which widow Della Sabin attempted to claim compensation following her husband's death from asbestosis, hinged on the issue of how many asbestos fibers must be present in the lungs for a claim to be valid.
 A research team based at Llandough Hospital initially reported that the minimum amount of fibers that needed to be present for a claim to be valid was 20 million (only 7 million were found in the sample taken from Mrs Sabin's husband Leslie).
 However, a subsequent US study suggested that, due to the fact that Leslie had lived for more than forty years after his exposure, a large number of fibers would have cleared from his body naturally; had he died twenty years earlier the asbestos count in his lungs would have been about 35 million fibers per gram.
 The judge preferred this evidence, and ruled in favor of Mrs Sabin.

+The main appellate cases involving asbestos in the UK courts: